-So it was during the ice storm, as Bates hobbled along.
-On Friday morning, Admissions staffers Adam Garcia ’92 and Dean Jacoby ’93 arrived at Lindholm House, which was cold and dark like the rest of Bates, the rest of Maine and most of Quebec.
+On Jan.
+9, 1998, the Friday morning of the storm, Admissions staffers Adam Garcia ’92 and Dean Jacoby ’93 arrived at Lindholm House, which was cold and dark like the rest of Bates, the rest of Maine, and most of Quebec.
 They lived nearby on Webster Street, so it was an easy walk, but many of their colleagues lived in ice-torn hinterlands.

 “We were the only ones to show up,” Jacoby says.
 He and Garcia got some sweaters, broke out a cribbage board, and began to enjoy a rare quiet day in Admissions.

-But not for long, as cars bearing Connecticut, New Jersey, and Massachusetts plates began arriving outside.
-Though Maine Gov. Angus King had declared a state of emergency, that news was lost on parents from away who were determined to keep their children’s interview appointments.
+But the quiet didn’t last long, as cars bearing Connecticut, New Jersey, and Massachusetts plates began arriving outside.
+Though Maine Gov. Angus King had declared a state of emergency, that news didn’t get to parents from away who were determined to keep their children’s interview appointments.